Skip to content ↓

 • Before taking the matter further, the manager will need to determine whether any suspicions appear to be justified by considering the facts as they are presented, based upon information available.
 At this stage, it may be necessary to contact Central Finance / Internal Audit to informally discuss the issues and seriousness of allegations;

-• Prior to referral, managers should prepare a written note for the CFO outlining:
+• Prior to referral, managers should prepare a written note for the DCEO outlining:

 • background details in the incident;